ronarwithsonar/rust_api_testing/README.md

 - **Docker Optimization**: Explore using the `slim-buster` variation of Rust Docker to reduce build times.

 ### Learning and Best Practices
-- **Rust Paradigms**: Move away from an OOP mindset and adopt Rust idioms
+- **Rust Paradigms**: Move away from an OOP mindset and adopt Rust idioms (e.g. ownership/borrowing)
 - **Project Structure**: Learn more about structuring Rust projects, particularly around module and library organization.

 ## Follow Up Tasks